“It was raw Sorcery. It was perfect Sorcery.”

 3. Which player traveled the furthest distance, on average, to Series Events?

-How to Be a Helpful Hob
+How to Be a Savior

 Community support is critical to the success of Sorcery TCG and to the Explorer Series — so we aim to encourage, recognize, and reward anyone who volunteers to help grow their own local player base, as well as the Series.